 Kigali Institute of Education, and most likely other potential partners in other African countries, will need to develop an appropriate graduate program.
 Planning of the first such program will formally commence at the beginning of the third year (July 2011), making full use of experience gained at the first institution, with the first students entering in October 2012.
 The specific targets required to meet this timeline are: a policy document with chosen area of study by September 2011; a synopsis and draft curriculum by the end of the year; and the submission of complete proposal to both the University and the Ministry of Education by the end of March 2012.
-In later years of the project, as capacity has been built and the technical outcomes of the Nanopower Africa project progress towards product development and implementation, business development modules will be included in all the graduate programs.
+In later years of the project, as capacity has been built and the technical outcomes of the Nano-Power Africa project progress towards product development and implementation, business development modules will be included in all the graduate programs.
 It is also intended that a summer school be dedicated to entrepreneurship and innovation.
-For this, expertise will be sourced from the business schools of the two lead universities, but also from the South African Venture

-Capital and business community and through collaboration with other HED projects, such as the UAA-UCLA project "Managing Ethiopia".
+For this, expertise will be sourced from the business community and through collaboration with other HED projects, such as the UAA-UCLA project "Managing Ethiopia".